-Since 1987, the 3M™ Bair Hugger™ system has extended a warm hug to more than 300 million surgical patients, helping them experience the comfort and clinical benefits of warmth.
+Since 1987, the 3M™ Bair Hugger™ Normothermia System has warmed more than 300 million surgical patients.1

-Identifying and addressing unmet clinical needs in temperature management with proven, effective solutions has inspired the growth of the Bair Hugger portfolio to include 25 warming blanket models, four warming gown configurations and an innovative, non-invasive temperature monitoring system.
+Identifying and addressing unmet clinical needs in temperature management with proven, effective solutions has inspired the growth of the Bair Hugger portfolio to include warming blankets, warming gowns, and an innovative, non-invasive temperature monitoring system.

-As part of 3M’s effort to Fight SSIs from Every Angle, the Bair Hugger normothermia system provides the widest range of best-in-class patient warming products to help clinicians own the zone—keeping a patient’s core body temperature within the normothermic temperature zone of 36.0° to 37.5°C¹,²— and safeguard patients while improving outcomes.
+The Bair Hugger normothermia system provides the widest range of best-in-class patient warming products to help clinicians keep a patient’s core body temperature within the normothermic temperature zone of 36.0° to 37.5°C2,3 and safeguard patients while improving outcomes.

 Core temperatures outside the normal range pose a risk to all patients undergoing surgery.
 Fortunately, unintended hypothermia can be prevented through the practice of temperature management.

-The 3M™ Bair Hugger™ warming system is the most used and studied method of surgical warming in the country and provides safe, effective warming therapy to patients across the globe.
+The 3M™ Bair Hugger™ warming system is the most used and studied method of surgical warming and provides safe, effective warming therapy to patients across the globe.

 We offer a temperature management assessment program to analyze current practices at your facility to help you implement evidence-based protocols to improve clinical outcomes.

 2. Schroeck H, Lyden AK, Benedict WL, Ramachandran SK.
 Time Trends and Predictors of Abnormal Postoperative Body Temperature in Infants Transported to the Intensive Care Unit.
 Anesthesiology Research and Practice.
 2016:7318137